Analysis | Virginia’s gubernatorial race tests the fear-of-Trump factor as a political motivator

 McAuliffe gave Youngkin an opening to make education a prime issue when he said in a recent debate, “I don’t think parents should be telling schools what they should teach.”
 Youngkin pounced and has used what McAuliffe said to piggyback on what has become a growing and divisive cultural debate, one that has generated anger and protests at local school board meetings.

-The debate touches on everything from curriculum issues — the teaching of history and racial history — as well covid-related shutdowns and divisions over mask and vaccine mandates.
+The debate touches on everything from curriculum issues — the teaching of history and racial history — to covid-related shutdowns and divisions over mask and vaccine mandates.
 Youngkin’s standard speech includes a vow to prevent the teaching of critical race theory in Virginia schools, though it is not part of the state’s school curriculum.

 The economy also figures to be an issue in Virginia and beyond.
-Democrats believe, with the boost from Biden’s rescue package and, if approved, his infrastructure and social spending packages, that an economic rebound will accrue to their benefit next year.
+Democrats believe that with the boost from Biden’s rescue package and, if approved, his infrastructure and social spending packages, an economic rebound will accrue to their benefit next year.
 Republicans have seized on rising gasoline and other prices to highlight fears of inflation.

-The final days of the campaign now likely hinge on how successful McAuliffe is in persuading Democrats they do not have the luxury of staying on the sidelines, that Youngkin is not cut from the same mold as, say, Sen. Mitt Romney (R-Utah) or others who have clearly separated themselves from Trump.
+The final days of the campaign are now likely to hinge on how successful McAuliffe is in persuading Democrats that they do not have the luxury of staying on the sidelines, that Youngkin is not cut from the same mold as, say, Sen. Mitt Romney (R-Utah) or others who have clearly separated themselves from Trump.
 With an eye to 2022, Democrats around the country will be watching closely to see the result.